SealMesis/Philosophical_Theory_Notes/README.md

 ## Author's Note（作者留言）

 * *EN:* I am simply a philosophy enthusiast, and this repository was created to document my personal thoughts and theories.
 The contents herein are not intended to be rigorous academic papers.
-Feedback, alternative perspectives, and refutations are more than welcome.
+Feedback, alternative perspectives, and refutations are more than welcome.(By the way, I only speak Chinese, so I used AI to translate the English part 😢)

 That is all   o(^▽^)o